Sarsharses/Wisdom-Nuggets/nuggets.md

 # Routing

 - When creating routes, always double-check if nothing shares a name.
 Things tend to break if two routes are called the same.

+# Session/Local items

+- If you need to store something in the session or locally it's always good practice to add a unique identifier to the variable so nothing will magically break when the item isn't set and can't be found